• OLD SCHOOL HISTORY (February 21, 2000) – WWF RAW IS WAR

 • The Undertaker Suffered Severe Burns To His Chest Due To Pyro Accident 9 Years Ago Today On PPV

-9 Years ago today, WWE aired Elimination Chamber 2010 PPV and the main event of the show was an Elimination Chamber match for the World Heavyweight Champion.
+9 Years ago today, WWE aired Elimination Chamber 2010 PPV and the main event of the show was an Elimination Chamber match for the World Heavyweight Championship.

-The Undertaker, who was the World Heavyweight Champion at that point, suffered severe burns, mainly to his chest, during his entrance due to a pyro accident.
+The Undertaker, who was the World Heavyweight Champion at that time, suffered severe burns, mainly to his chest, during his entrance due to a pyro accident.

-This led to The Undertaker quickly removing his coat and rushing the ring.
+This led to The Undertaker quickly removing his coat and rushing to the ring.